rajeshhazari/transcribeapi/transcribe-webui/README.md

 # NgApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.
+This webapp when compiled and run gives UI for this product, generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9.

 ## Development server